supernovahs/edge-spec/src/syntax/type-system/primitive-types.md

 The `<primitive_data_type>` contains signed and unsigned integers, boolean, address, and fixed bytes types.
 Additionally, we introduce a pointer type that must be prefixed with a data location annotation.

+### Semantics

+Integers occupy the number of bits indicated by their size.
+Fixed bytes types occupy the number of bytes indicated by their size, or `size * 8` bits.
+Address occupies 160 bits.
+Booleans occupy eight bits.
+Bit occupies a single bit.
+Pointers occupy a number of bits equal to their data location annotation.

+Pointers can point to both primitive and complex data types.